yanyingwang/baidu_map/README.md

 ### Result Debug

-If the resturn status from Baidu API is not "0", then there is an error.
+If the result's return status from Baidu API is not "0", then there is an error.
 To debug it, you always can attatch a block `{ |debug| debug.inspect }` to show the original url requested from this gem to Baidu just like this:

 `Baidumap.place_detail(uids: [ "5508504d0319eecac6f0259a, 104274a315f7134fc3f1cfde" ], output: 'json', scope: '2') { |deug| debug.inspect } `